balaji206/E-commerce/README.md

 ## Milestone 4

 - created an file inside model folder
-- Used mongoose , bcrypt and jsonwebtoken
+- Used mongoose , bcrypt , jsonwebtoken and multer